-The Rosemont Student-Athlete Advisory Committee (RSAAC) is an organization whose main objective is to create a gateway for student-athletes of the college to take part in researching, planning, and executing ways to actively serve the surrounding community.
-It also stands as a voice for any feedback any student-athlete may have for the institution.
+The Rosemont Student-Athlete Advisory Committee (RSAAC) is an organization whose main objective is to create a gateway for student-athletes of the college to take part in researching, planning, and executing ways to actively serve the surrounding community

-Thorn, Rosemont College's Literary and Art Magazine, provides a creative outlet for the literary and artistic works of Rosemont students, celebrating their artistic talents as a community.
-Members may submit poetry, prose, art, and photography to our annual magazine, which is printed in the Spring Semester.
+Thorn, Rosemont College's literary and art magazine, provides a creative outlet for the literary and artistic works of Rosemont students, celebrating their artistic talents as a community.

 Yoga Club seeks to provide harmony within the self and others through guided mediation and stretching.
 Yoga Club's mission is to promote the mental, physical, and spiritual well-being of all members on campus.